benjaminfurman/benjaminfurman.github.io/index.md

 ## Me

 I am a Ph.D.
 Candidate currently studying evolutionary genomics of amphibians in [Ben Evans’ lab](http://benevanslab.wordpress.com/) at McMaster University.
 I completed my undergraduate degree at the University of Alberta in April 2012, with a specialization in Animal Biology.
-I've always loved amphibians and reptiles, and my research has focussed on these taxa.
+I've always loved amphibians and reptiles, and my research has focused on these taxa.

 [Google Scholar Profile](https://scholar.google.ca/citations?user=HRMZkDwAAAAJ&hl=en)